LiteObject/csharp-deconstruct/README.md

 ```

-## Example: Deconstruct a dictionary
+## Example: Deconstruction of a dictionary object

 ```csharp
 // declare a dictionary object